bev-a-tron/MyFlaskTutorial/1_start.rst

 Short note on browsers
 ----------------------

 127.0.0.1 is Home, or your own computer.
-5000 is the port number.
+5001 is the port number.
 Flask puts the server on Port 5000 as the default.
+MacOS Monterey started using Port 5000 for AirPlay, so let's use 5001.
 I'm not going to talk a lot about this (actually I'm not going to talk at all about this), because you can play with this on your own later.